UsoltsevI/Cache/README.md

 $ git clone git@github.com:UsoltsevI/Cache.git
 ```

-The [tests](/tests) folder contatins testing program for hashtable and for linked list.
+The [tests](/tests) folder contatins testing programs for hashtable and for linked list.
 Also, there are may be some folders with testing data.

 The section will be finalized later...